 NI Appointments Procedure

-New Leaders – Information for GSLs/Line Managers
+Information for GSLs/Line Managers

 All new adults in Scouting must be added to Compass and AccessNI checked.
 This is the procedure for GSLs/Line Managers to follow.

-Appendix 1 Invitation Letter (MARCH 2023) The GSL/Line Manager gives this to the new Leader and arranges to meet with them at an appropriate date, time and venue (with wifi) to add them to Compass, check their ID and carry out their AccessNI online application with them.
+Appendix-1-Invitation-Letter-November 2023 The GSL/Line Manager gives this to the new Leader and arranges to meet with them at an appropriate date, time and venue (with wifi) to add them to Compass, check their ID and carry out their AccessNI online application with them.

-Appendix 2 – Information form (MARCH 2023) The GSL/Line Manager completes this form and sends it to the Appointments Secretary after adding the new Leader to Compass, checking their ID and carrying out their AccessNI online application with them.
+Appendix-2-Information-form-November 2023 The GSL/Line Manager completes this form and sends it to the Appointments Secretary after adding the new Leader to Compass, checking their ID and carrying out their AccessNI online application with them.

-Appendix 3 RECHECK Invitation Letter( MARCH 2023) The GSL/Line Manager gives this to the Leader requiring a Recheck and arranges to meet with them at an appropriate date, time and venue (with wifi) to check their ID and carry out their AccessNI online application with them.
+Appendix-3-RECHECK-Invitation-Letter-November 2023 The GSL/Line Manager gives this to the Leader requiring a Recheck and arranges to meet with them at an appropriate date, time and venue (with wifi) to check their ID and carry out their AccessNI online application with them.

-Appendix 4 – RECHECKS Information form (MARCH 2023) The GSL/Line Manager completes this form and sends it to the Appointments Secretary after checking the Leader’s ID and carrying out their Access NI online application.
+Appendix-4-RECHECK-Information-form-November 2023 The GSL/Line Manager completes this form and sends it to the Appointments Secretary after checking the Leader’s ID and carrying out their Access NI online application.

 AccessNI